The best day trips from Vancouver, British Columbia

 Part of the fun is the actual journey to the Sunshine Coast.
 Most visitors will access the Sunshine Coast by ferry from Horseshoe Bay, but you can also catch a float plane depending on the time of year.
 The ferry ride and marinas are quintessentially West Coast.

 If you only have one day, you’ll want to focus your time on Langdale and Hopkins Landing.
 Hopkins Landing is a short walk from the Langdale ferry terminal and there’s a beach that overlooks the North Shore mountains.
 It’s a great spot for kayaking, swimming and beachcombing.

 Search for hotel deals on the Sunshine Coast here.

 Located about halfway between Vancouver and Whistler, the town of Squamish continues to build its brand as an outdoor adventure destination.
 It’s an easy drive from Vancouver and the scenery is everything you’d expect from a town in the mountains.

 We could dedicate an entire blog post about things to do in Squamish.
 You can make several day trips from Vancouver to Squamish and still only scratch the surface.

-If you prefer to get in the water, the Squamish Spit is home to some of the best windsurfing and kite surfing on the West Coast.
+If you prefer to get in the water, the Squamish Spit hosts some of the best windsurfing and kite surfing in the Pacific Northwest.
 There area also dozens of hiking trails and parks, including the family-friendly Four Lakes Trail and the full day Elfin Lakes hike.